flame-code/FLAME/docs/12_ann.rst

    default: ``No default value.``

-**method**: (string) Determines the type of symmetry function to be used as the atomic environment descriptor.
+**method**: (string) Determines the type of symmetry functions used as the atomic environment descriptor.
 Currently, only symmetry functions of type ``behler`` are implemented.

    default: ``No default value.``